 Prior to Akhenaten, Egypt was led by his father, Pharaoh Amenhotep iii.
 Amenhotep iii ruled for around 40 years, from the late 15th century into the early 14th.
 Some Egyptologists actually believe he laid the groundwork for the religious transformation that occurred under Akhenaten.

 Like his son, and unlike most pharaohs, Amenhotep iii is characterized as a “pacifist.”
 Despite his long reign, he is known to have participated in only one military campaign (this was south of Egypt, not east toward Canaan, where several earlier pharaohs had campaigned).
 Amenhotep iii was known for his construction of statues—lots of them.
-But here too is something unusual: Some six hundred of the statues commissioned by Amenhotep iii are devoted to Sekhmet, the goddess of healing.
+But here too is something unusual: Some six hundred statues commissioned by Amenhotep iii are devoted to Sekhmet, the goddess of healing.

 Another interesting find emerges from Amenhotep iii’s reign: A pylon inscription from his royal necropolis at Soleb refers to a nomadic group of people called the “Shasu (Nomads) of yhwh.”
 No further detail is recorded about this wandering body of people, other than the fact that they were apparently located somewhere east of Egypt (based on the positioning of such pillar inscriptions).
 Amenhotep’s inscription is the earliest-known mention of the famous name of Israel’s God, yhwh (read more about this discovery in our article here).

-Is it coincidence that the end of Amenhotep iii’s reign and the beginning of Akhenaten’s fits with Israel’s conquest of Canaan?
+Is it coincidence that the end of Amenhotep iii’s reign and the body of Akhenaten’s aligns with Israel’s conquest of Canaan?
 Is it coincidence that the body of Amenhotep iii’s reign fits with Israel’s nomadic sojourn?
 And isn’t it interesting that Egypt under Amenhotep iii experienced an uncharacteristic pacifism, with a peculiar devotion to Sekhmet, the goddess of healing—followed by the eventual complete collapse in Egypt’s religious system?

 Thutmose iv

 Amenhotep iii’s father and predecessor was Pharaoh Thutmose iv.
-This pharaoh reigned for only nine years in the second half of the 15th century.
+This pharaoh reigned for just nine years in the second half of the 15th century.
 Short though it was, Thutmose’s rule was a surprise.
 We know this thanks to the Dream Stele.

-The Dream Stele is a nearly 4-meter-tall granite inscription installed between the paws of the Great Sphinx of Giza.
+The Dream Stele is a nearly 4-meter-tall granite inscription that was installed between the paws of the Great Sphinx of Giza.
 This massive stele was erected during the first year of Thutmose iv’s reign.
 The text, commissioned by Thutmose iv, essentially constitutes a unique and unusual divine justification for his reign.

 Why was Thutmose iv compelled to publicly declare that he was divinely installed?
 Because he was not the firstborn, presumptive heir to Egypt’s throne.
-“It is unfortunate that the events surrounding the accession of Thutmosis iv are so obscure,” writes Egyptologist Peter Der Manuelian, “especially since his Dream Stele between the paws of the Great Sphinx suggests that he was not the originally intended heir to the throne (Studies in the Reign of Amenophis ii).
+“It is unfortunate that the events surrounding the accession of Thutmosis iv are so obscure,” writes Egyptologist Peter Der Manuelian, “especially since his Dream Stele between the paws of the Great Sphinx suggests that he was not the originally intended heir to the throne“ (Studies in the Reign of Amenophis ii).

 What happened to the firstborn whose place Thutmose assumed?
 Some scholars wonder if Thutmose iv murdered his way to the throne.
 But there’s no evidence to support this view, and there are various difficulties with this interpretation.
 Yet the fact that Thutmose iv was not the firstborn son and assumed Egypt’s throne unexpectedly fits squarely with the biblical account of the 10th plague: the death of the firstborn, which included Egypt’s crown prince.
 “And it came to pass at midnight, that the Lord smote all the firstborn in the land of Egypt, from the first-born of Pharaoh that sat on his throne unto the first-born of the captive that was in the dungeon …” (Exodus 12:29).
+Thutmose iv, then, would be a good fit with the surviving, non-firstborn successor to the Exodus pharaoh.

-But there’s more: The fact that the pharaoh of the Exodus survived the 10th plague logically implies that he too was not a firstborn.
+But there’s more: The fact that the pharaoh of the Exodus also survived the 10th plague logically implies that he too was not a firstborn.
 And fascinatingly, Egyptian records reveal that the father of Thutmose iv—Egypt’s ruler in the crucial middle part of the 15th century b.c.e.—was likewise not the firstborn heir to the throne.

 In logical progression, then, this would place Thutmose iv’s father as the pharaoh of the Exodus!